prometheusresearch/baseline-codebase/src/rex.widget/doc/transitionable.rst

 Transitionables
 ===============

-Transitionables are a serialization mechanism to transfer rich data from Python to JavaScript with no loss of type information.
+Transitionables are a serialization mechanism used to transfer rich data from Python to JavaScript with no loss of type information.

-That makes it possible to transfer values like dates, datetimes and values of user defined types into browser and have it recover those values into a useful representation.
+That makes it possible to transfer values like dates, datetimes, and user defined types to the browser and have it recover those values into a useful representation.

-A lot of data types in ``rex.widget`` package are transitionable.
-These include ``Widget`` type itself and types like ``Port``, ``Query`` and ``URL``.
+A lot of data types in `rex.widget` package are transitionable.
+These include the `Widget` type itself and types like `Port`, `Query` and `URL`.

-The main Python API for transitionables is ``rex.widget.encode`` function which takes an object to serialize and a WSGI request to use as a context::
+The main Python API for transitionables is the `rex.widget.encode` function which takes an object to serialize and a WSGI request to use as a context::

     >>> from webob import Request